lesleyrs/Client3/README.md

 To be able to run some emulators on WSL you may need to prefix `MESA_GL_VERSION_OVERRIDE=4.6 MESA_GLSL_VERSION_OVERRIDE=460`.

+If tcc from your package manager isn't working you should build latest [tcc](#tools) from source

 [v86](#tools) is a x86 PC emulator running in the browser, including older windows.

 ### Windows 95 to Windows 11